Student & Parent Handbook

-The district will notify you via a recorded phone message and/or email if there is an inclement weather delay or closure.
-If you are unsure, check the district website, www.hoodriver.k12.or.us, on days where there is snow or ice on the roads to see if there is a 2 hour late start or school cancelation.
-If a parent does not feel it is safe to transport their student to school they may wait until later in the day or keep their student home for the day.
+If there is a change to the school day because of weather, you will get a robo-call letting you know.
+If you are not sure if there will be school, check the district website, www.hoodriver.k12.or.us.
+If a parent does not think it is safe to get their student to school they may wait until later in the day or keep their student home for the day.

-If there is a 2 hour late start for inclement weather on a Monday, school will begin at 9:40 am.
-The school will open at 9:10 am for breakfast.School Breakfast and Lunch
+If there is a 2 hour late start on a Monday, school will be open at 9:10 am for breakfast and learning will start at 9:40 am.

 Safe, Respectful and Responsible